analyticsraju/DataScinceWithPython/README.md

 Machine Learning Algorithms with Python-SKLearn.

-For any queries, please write to me on analytics.raju@gmail.com
+For any queries questions on data science, please write to me on analytics.raju@gmail.com